San Diego State Aztecs: BYU

-SDSU athletics has had a formidable rivalry with the BYU Cougars of Brigham Young University since at least the 1980s when both programs were members of the Western Athletic Conference.
+SDSU athletics has had a rivalry with the BYU Cougars of Brigham Young University since at least the 1980s when both programs were members of the Western Athletic Conference.
 The rivalry intensified after both schools left the conference to become charter members of the Mountain West Conference in 1999.
-Through their many years in the same conferences, the Aztecs and Cougars were routinely each-others toughest competition for conference championships in numerous sports among both the men and women.
+Through their many years in the same conferences, the Aztecs and Cougars were routinely tough competition for conference championships in numerous sports among both the men and women.
 The Cougars departed the Mountain West in 2011, though the programs continue to compete semi-regularly.
 Men's basketball and football have represented the most high-profile contests of the rivalry.

 Fresno State

 San Diego State has a longtime rivalry with California State University, Fresno, primarily stemming from the American football rivalry dating back to the 1920s.
 The two schools have competed against each other in over 55 football, 50 men's basketball, and 190 baseball matches.
-The two institutions are popular choices and top-tier schools in the California State University system, and often compete for national attention in athletics from conference play to the postseason across many sports.

 San Diego

 The Aztecs have a local rivalry with the University of San Diego's San Diego Toreros, emphasizing the competition in college men's basketball.
-The city of San Diego heavily relies on this rivalry, which features many competitions in a neutral location such as Petco Park across many sports.
-The two schools, approximately separated by 9 miles, have different cultures yet fiercely compete for city visibility.
-San Diego State's student section, The Show, chants "LITTLE SISTERS!" or "LITTLE BROTHERS!" and "WE RUN SD!" during and after each victory in the college rivalry.
+The rivalry has featured many competitions in neutral locations such as Petco Park across many sports.